MCT33611/Simple-Employee-Management-System/Readme.md

 # Simple Employee Management System

-A comprehensive employee management solution built with .NET 8 MVC, designed to streamline workforce management tasks.
+A comprehensive employee management solution built with .NET 8 MVC, designed to streamline workforce management tasks with a responsive user interface.

 ## Table of Contents
 - [Features](#features)